young-black-economist/pdf-text-extraction/README.md

-# pdf-text-extraction
+# Extracting Text from Unsearchable PDFs for Economic Research: The Theory and a Method

 This repository extracts text from unsearchable PDFs.
-For the related article that provides background information and walks through steps in detail, read my [article]()
+To find comprehensive background information from a social science researcher's perspective, along with a detailed step-by-step guide, check out my article here.